 How you can help

 The coming days will be crucial for many children and their family.
-The full extent of the devastation of Cyclone Idai is still uncertain.
-What we do know is that thanks to your online donation, UNICEF can be there for every child with life-saving emergency supplies in the first hours after an emergency happens.
+The full extent of the devastation of the second cyclone is still uncertain.
+We do know that thanks to your online donation, UNICEF can be there for every child with life-saving emergency supplies in the first hours after an emergency happens.